cthadeufaria/psw/README.md

 - ## OOP
 	- Classes: nouns and noun phrases in stakeholders’ descriptions of the problem
 	- Coad & Yourdon’s criteria: (T2 - 11-objects - by Steve Easterbrook, U. Toronto - only 1 to 8 Ficheiro / page 7)
+        - Retained information: Will the system need to remember information about this class of objects?
+        - Needed Services: Do objects in this class have identifiable operations that change the values of their attributes?
+        - Multiple Attributes: If the class only has one attribute, it may be better represented as an attribute of another class
+        - Common Attributes: Does the class have attributes that are shared with all instances of its objects?
+        - Common Operations: Does the class have operations that are shared with all instances of its objects?

+        &nbsp;
 - ## UML Class Diagrams
 	- Types of relationship (T2 - 11-objects - by Steve Easterbrook, U. Toronto - only 1 to 8 Ficheiro / page 9):
 		- Association (defined with painted arrow)